sabrown84/portfolio-kami/_portfolio/blocipedia.md

 ## Explanation

-This application lets user create, collaborate, edit, and destroy wikis.
+This application lets users create, collaborate, edit, and destroy wikis.
 Users are also allowed to upgrade their membership to create private wikis.
-Markdown can be previewd by users as they type.
+Markdown can be previewed by users as they type.
 Users are able to upgrade and downgrade their accounts and in downgraded accounts the private wikis will automatically become public.

 ## Skills and Tools Used

  * Ruby on Rails
  * Bootstrap
  * SQLite